hnfong/public-crap/outline/glossary.md

 ### Love / Divine love

+Connectedness.
 Connection to all and everything.

 ### God